nvx/protec-3d-printing/README.md

 This library could be adapted for PROTEC 2 fairly easily, although I suspect an appropriately sized  metal ball bearing retained with a separately printed plug would be required for best results.

-If anyone experiments with this or wants to send me a PROTEC 2 core to play with I'd love to hear frmo you.
+If anyone experiments with this or wants to send me a PROTEC 2 core to play with I'd love to hear from you.

 ## References